Trump suggests National Guard could go into New Orleans, a blue city in a red state

 Trump's latest comments came a day after he declared “We're going in” and suggested that the National Guard might soon be headed for Chicago, the nation's third-largest city, and Baltimore.
 That's despite state and local officials, as well as many residents, both places staunchly opposing the idea.

-New Orleans, however, is a Democrat-controlled in a red state run by Landry.
+But New Orleans is a predominately Democratic-leaning city in a red state run by Landry, a Republican — and reflection of Trump floating federal intervention along ideological lines.

-Shortly after Trump's comments, Landry said on social media, “We will take President @realDonaldTrump’s help from New Orleans to Shreveport!”

 “Crime is down in New Orleans,” City Councilmember Oliver Thomas, who is also a mayoral candidate, said via text message.
 “That would seem to be very political or a major overreaction!”